Moore-Institute-4-Plastic-Pollution-Res/One4All/README.md

 remotes::install_github("Moore-Institute-4-Plastic-Pollution-Res/One4All")
 ```

-### Access the validator tool below
+### Access the validator tool below:
-Click here for the [validator tool](openanalysis.org/one4all).
+- Click here for the [validator tool](openanalysis.org/one4all).

-The code for the app is
+- The code for the app is

 ## Getting Started
 ``` r